ampactor/colorfall/README.md

 ## What is it?

 ColorFall is a multiband dynamics processor designed for creative tonal shaping.
-It splits your audio into five frequency bands and applies parallel compression and saturation, followed by a serial dynamic EQ.
+It splits your audio into five frequency bands and applies parallel saturation and compression.
+This is followed by a unique, *reactive* serial EQ that dynamically boosts frequencies to compensate for the gain reduction applied by the compressors, creating a rich, resonant character.
 The core concept is that two simple knobs, `Amount` and `Tilt`, dynamically control dozens of underlying DSP parameters to create complex, evolving sounds.

 It's designed to be a simple tool for adding character, from subtle warmth and cohesion to aggressive, colorful distortion.